alphagov/paas-team-manual/source/support/shipping_elasticsearch_metrics_to_tenants.html.md

 # Shipping Elasticsearch metrics to our tenants

+**As of April 2022, Elasticsearch has been migrated to Opensearch.
+This guide may still work but there's no guarantee**

 As of July 2020 we provide Elasticsearch metrics to several tenant Prometheuses.
 This is an informal "alpha" and only on an in-hours, best-effort basis.